 With a huge amount of information to process, though, some things might get lost in between the lines.
 In order to avoid a situation like this, let’s have a quick recap of the main points that we’ve discussed in this article.

-Starting out, your main goals are to find a reliable cryptocurrency exchange, and a secure wallet to keep your coins in.
-For the former, I’d recommend either Coinbase or Binance, and as for the latter, the Ledger Nano X hardware wallet is the undisputed leader.
+Starting out, your main goals are to find a secure wallet to keep your coins in, and a reliable cryptocurrency exchange.
+For the latter, I’d recommend either Coinbase or Binance, and as for the former, the Ledger Nano X hardware wallet is the undisputed leader.
+This is also when you purchase your Ether and transfer it to your wallet.

 Evidently, you can use other exchanges and wallets, sure, but the ones mentioned above are going to be your best options.